PiotrBKwiatek/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 Peer-graded assignment

-This repository contains files for ”Getting and Cleaning Data” course project.
+This repository contains files for 'Getting and Cleaning Data' course project.
 Dataset The data collected from the accelerometers from the Samsung Galaxy S smartphone.

 The data description is available here: